-Give your import process a name and choose ‘Adhoc – one off process’
+Give your template a name ( we recommend a strong naming convention) and choose ‘Adhoc – one off process’

 Select which audience to pull changes from.
 Mailchimp audiences will populate the dropdown.